-The purpose of this policy is to state the social media policy of Suffolk County Council (SCC).
-This includes the corporate use of social media, and provides guidance on the expected behaviours of users on these and other sites.
+The purpose of this document is to set out? the social media policy of Suffolk County Council (SCC).
+This includes corporate use of social media, and provides guidance on the expected behaviours of users on these and other sites.
 It also outlines the governance process around how social media sites will be set up to promote council services or the delivery of services, and how social media can be managed in a safe and responsible way.